Terms and scope of compliance with corporate governance rules

-GPW in 2016 consistently complied with the principles and recommendations of the Code of Best Practice for GPW Listed Companies 2016 and the Corporate Governance Rules for Supervised Institutions issued by the Polish Financial Supervision Authority.
+GPW in 2017 consistently complied with the rules and recommendations of the Code of Best Practice for GPW Listed Companies 2016 and the Corporate Governance Rules for Supervised Institutions issued by the Polish Financial Supervision Authority.

-GPW partnered with many foundations, associations and organisations in events and conferences dedicated to the economy and the capital markets, including the Polish Institute of Directors in the organisation of corporate governance conferences, the Lesław A. Paga Foundation (mainly training and educational projects devoted to the capital markets) and the Polish Entrepreneurship Support Association (European Economic Congress, Eastern Economic Congress).
+GPW partnered with many foundations, chamber of commerce and institutions in events and conferences dedicated to the economy and the capital markets, including the Eastern Studies Institute Foundation in the organisation of the Economic Forum in Krynica under the motto Europe in the Face of Challenges: United or Divided, the Lesław A. Paga Foundation (mainly training and educational projects devoted to the capital markets), the Regional Chamber of Commerce (Seventh SME Congress).

 In addition, GPW is subject to the Corporate Governance Rules for Supervised Institutions issued by the Polish Financial Supervision Authority on 22 July 2014 as a set of rules governing internal and external relations of supervised institutions, including relations with shareholders and clients, their organisation, the operation of internal supervision and the key internal systems and functions, as well as the statutory authorities and the rules of their co-operation.
 The Corporate Governance Rules for Supervised Institutions are available on the website of the Polish Financial Supervision Authority (http://www.knf.gov.pl).